To submit an article online, and to check the status of your submission, you need to have an account with JOMEC Journal

 Footnotes should ideally be kept to a minimum.

-References in the text follow this format: (Surname Year: number).
+References in the text follow Chicago Author-date 16th edition format: (Surname Year, number).
 Subsequent occurrences may omit surname and year, but if there is any likelihood of ambiguity, give enough information to be clear.
-The references section at the end looks like this:
+The references section at the end follows the format below.

-Rancière, J. (2010 ), ‘Ten Theses on Politics’, in Dissensus: On Politics and Aesthetics , edited and translated by Steve Corcoran, London and New York, 27-44.
+Rancière, Jacques.
+2010.
+‘Ten Theses on Politics’.
+In Dissensus: On Politics and Aesthetics, translated and edited by Steve Corcoran, 27–44.
+London and New York: Continuum.

 Proof Reading, Copy Editing and Formatting